michal8833/P2p-communicator/readme.md

 # P2P Communicator
-Peer-to-peer communicator done with Qt.
+Peer-to-peer communicator made with C++ and Qt.